devutnia/devutnia/README.md

 #### Roadmap?
 What roadmap?
 Let's get serious.
 I am working on a roadmap done the "wrong way".
 I will post it here when it's ready.
 Until then, if you want to know about the roadmap head on [here](#unicorns-and-rainbows-dont-make-money) and return in a few days.

 The product development plan I have is quite solid.
-After developing the wallet chrome extension we can start developing the rest of the products in any order.
+After developing the core features of the platform we can start developing the rest of the products in any order.
 Building any product gives us a head start at building all the others.

 Let us know if one of our products interests you and we can pivot our roadmap if you are convincing ;)